Zhenye-Na/blog/_posts/2019-04-18-support-vector-machines-explained.md

 3. $g_i(w) = 0$

-### largrangian of optimization problem
+### Largrangian of optimization problem

-derive dual problem of the primal problem here
+The next is to derive